neerajjeswani/Customer_Attrition/README.md

 # Customer_Attrition
-Customer Attrition in Telecom industry
+The project is related to predicting Customer Attrition in Telecom industry

 TCC - Raw Data